mullenkamp/nz-stream-depletion/sphinx/source/usage.rst

   print(sd_ratios)

 The last bit of functionality allows you to take a time series of extraction (pumping) data and determine the amount that is stream depleting over the entire record.
+The application of these stream depletion methods on variable pumping rates over time uses the `superposition principle <https://en.wikipedia.org/wiki/Superposition_principle>`_.

 .. ipython:: python